JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/06-From-Expression-to-Free/ReadMe.md

 [`foldFree`](https://pursuit.purescript.org/packages/purescript-free/5.1.0/docs/Control.Monad.Free#v:foldFree) interprets the Free into some other monad (e.g. `Effect`, etc.).

-[`runFree`](https://pursuit.purescript.org/packages/purescript-free/5.1.0/docs/Control.Monad.Free#v:runFree) computes a "pure" program stored `Free` (by 'pure,' we meant that `Free` only stores the instructions the program would execute, but does not run them).
+[`runFree`](https://pursuit.purescript.org/packages/purescript-free/5.1.0/docs/Control.Monad.Free#v:runFree) computes a "pure" program described in `Free` (by 'pure,' we meant that `Free` only stores the instructions the program would execute, but does not run them).

 ## Compilation Instructions